spantaleev/matrix-docker-ansible-deploy/docs/maintenance-migrating.md

-> **Note**: This migration guide is applicable if you migrate from server to another that are of the same cpu architecture, e.g. the servers both are amd64.
+> **Note**: This migration guide is applicable if you migrate from one server to another server having the same CPU architecture (e.g. both servers being `amd64`).
 >
-> In case that you migrate between two different architectures (e.g. amd64 --> arm64), simply copying the complete folder is not possible as it would move the raw PostgreSQL data between different architectures.
-In this specific case, you would need to dump the database on your current server and import it properly on the new server.
+> If you're trying to migrate between different architectures (e.g. `amd64` --> `arm64`), simply copying the complete `/matrix` directory is not possible as it would move the raw PostgreSQL data between different architectures.
+In this specific case, you can use the guide below as a reference, but you would also need to dump the database on your current server and import it properly on the new server.
+See our [Backing up PostgreSQL](maintenance-postgres.md#backing-up-postgresql) docs for help with PostgreSQL backup/restore.
->

 # Migrating to new server